 The rural side of Myanmar in the beautiful town of Kalaw

-We arranged our trip with a local guide choosing a daily route through the villages of Myinka and Peinnepin.
+We arranged our trip with a local guide choosing a daily route through Myinka and Peinnepin.
 It was a fantastic experience to see how the locals live in these remote villages, growing the fields and graze the cattle.
 We first visited a traditional Taungyo village, with a monastery, small school, and bamboo houses surrounded by green mountains all around.
 Continuing our hike, the landscape becomes amazing: the paddle fields were so green that it was hard to believe we were in Myanmar.

 The next day, before leaving to Pindaya caves, we visited the beautiful market with its many stalls.
 The best day to have a look and taste the daily life of the locals is during the ‘’5 days rotating market’’, where all the minority groups come here to sell and buy.